fs239188/SUMMER-Tabular-Project/README.md

 ![image](https://github.com/user-attachments/assets/6e65b89f-d48d-4995-84fc-a8cf78522986)
 ![image](https://github.com/user-attachments/assets/547bc6e7-71b4-404e-b92b-b2511c1b9d1d)

+The first visual image is a grid of count plots for categorical variables of few unique values, showing the distribution of each categorical variable in relation to the target variable outcome.
+It maximizes readability.

-The first visual image is a bar plot that represents how many times each category of the 'outcome' variable appears in the dataset.
+The second visual image is a bar plot that represents how many times each category of the 'outcome' variable appears in the dataset.
 This plot is useful for understanding the distribution of the target variable, especially in classification tasks to see how balanced the classes are.

-The second visual image
+The third visual is a histogram of lesion_3, this col has no variability; all or almost all of its values are zero.

 # *Training*